 Therefore, $E(G)$ is the orbit equivalence relation induced by $c(G)\curvearrowright G^\omega$, the action of left multiplication of $c(G)$ on $G^\omega$.

 \begin{proposition} Let $G$ be a Polish group.
 If $G$ is CLI (TSI, or non-archimedean), so is $c(G)$. \end{proposition}

-\begin{proof} If $G$ is CLI, let $d$ be a left invariant compatible complete metric on $G$.
-Then it is trivial to check that the supremum metric $d_u$ is also a left invariant compatible complete metric on $c(G)$, so $c(G)$ is CLI too.
+\begin{proof} If $G$ is CLI, let $d$ be a left-invariant compatible complete metric on $G$.
+Then it is trivial to check that the supremum metric $d_u$ is also a left-invariant compatible complete metric on $c(G)$, so $c(G)$ is CLI too.